morrisa-n/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## NEW Day 1: Wednesday, June 28, 2017
+It turns out getting nine teeth pulled in one day is very painful and can knock you on your knees for over a week.
+Who'da thunk it?
+I spent about a week getting absolutely *nothing* done, and since I'd been doing this for less than a week when my family went, "Hey, wanna finally go get some dentures?"
+I'm just starting over.

+**Todays' Progress:**

+**Thoughts:**

+**Link(s) to Work:**

+**Tomorrow's Goals:**

+---

 ## Day 1: Saturday, June 17, 2017
 **Today's Progress**: Decided to start doing this.
 Did first two lessons in Codecademy's [Make a Website](https://www.codecademy.com/learn/make-a-website) tutorial&mdash;Site Structure and A Closer Look at CSS.